catllian/cse15l-lab-reports/labreport5.md

-# Lab Report 3
+# Lab Report 4

-The command I chose was grep.
-The command searches within files to find matching patterns.
+The command I chose to explore options for is find.
+The command searches through the paths of a directory and lists the files and directories within it.
 The "normal" format of the command is:
 ```
-grep <pattern> <path>
+find <path>
 ```
-The output will print all the lines in the files (within the path) that match the given pattern.
+The output will list the files and directories within the directory of the given path.

-## First Option: -c
+## First Option: - ls
-The option -c is meant to only display the number of matching lines for each file.
+The option -ls prints the corresponding statistics of the files and directories found.

-For the first example, I searched the .txt files within the directory `non-fiction/OUP/Abernathy/` for a file that had the matching string "1940s".
+For the first example, I find used the command `cd written_2` to get from the docsearch directory to the written_2 directory.
+I used the find command with the -ls option for the directory ./non-fiction/OUP/Berk.
-"1940s" is only present in one file, ch1.txt.

 Command:
 ```
-$ grep -c "1940s" non-fiction/OUP/Abernathy/*.txt
+$ find ./non-fiction/OUP/Berk -ls
 ```
 Output:
 ```
-non-fiction/OUP/Abernathy/ch1.txt:1
-non-fiction/OUP/Abernathy/ch14.txt:0
-non-fiction/OUP/Abernathy/ch15.txt:0
-non-fiction/OUP/Abernathy/ch2.txt:0
-non-fiction/OUP/Abernathy/ch3.txt:0
-non-fiction/OUP/Abernathy/ch6.txt:0
-non-fiction/OUP/Abernathy/ch7.txt:0
-non-fiction/OUP/Abernathy/ch8.txt:0
-non-fiction/OUP/Abernathy/ch9.txt:0
+28147497671137754      0 drwxr-xr-x   1 cathe    197609          0 Feb  2 16:22 ./non-fiction/OUP/Berk
+33214047251929585     92 -rw-r--r--   1 cathe    197609      92576 Feb  2 16:22 ./non-fiction/OUP/Berk/ch1.txt
+30117822508112372    104 -rw-r--r--   1 cathe    197609     103190 Feb  2 16:22 ./non-fiction/OUP/Berk/ch2.txt
+37999121856010715    104 -rw-r--r--   1 cathe    197609     103804 Feb  2 16:22 ./non-fiction/OUP/Berk/CH4.txt
+32932572275218938     68 -rw-r--r--   1 cathe    197609      67091 Feb  2 16:22 ./non-fiction/OUP/Berk/ch7.txt
 ```
-The output displays the paths to all the .txt files and the number of matching lines in each file.
-Here, it shows that ch1.txt has 1 line that matches and that the rest have 0 lines that match.
-This option would be useful if the user only needs to see the number of lines with matches for each file.
-This can be used to make succinct comparisons between multiple files.
+The output shows all of the files within the Berk folder with statistical information.
+This option is useful if the user wants to see information about particular files or directories and/or wants to compare information.

 For the second example, I searched one .txt file with the path `travel_guides/berlitz1/HandRHawaii.txt` for the number of lines that matched "the".
 Command:
 ```
-$ grep -c "the" travel_guides/berlitz1/HandRHawaii.txt
+$ find ./travel_guides -ls
 ```
 Output:
 ```